 Film & Framtid is a movie screening project run in collaboration with Folkuniversiteten and Fyrisbiografen.
 Movies on current topics are screened, and lecrurers are invited to give commentary and to talk about the issues.
 Tickets cost 80 SEK and fika is included in the price.
 (In Swedish – some movies will be in English)

-An exciting new project is a UN initiated platform for transformative learning initiatives in Uppsala, a so called “Regional Centre of Expertise on Education for Sustainable Development.”
+CEMUS is recognized by the United Nations University as a hub and platform to catalize and promote transformative learning initiatives in Uppsala, called “Regional Centre of Expertise on Education for Sustainable Development.”
 This will continue to be developed within the Uppsala centre for sustainable development in collaboration with a wide collection of societal actors and organizations.
-The work to further develop the platform will continue throughout 2015, and involvement from everyone interested is mos welcome..
+The work to further develop the platform is continued, and involvement from everyone interested is most welcome.

 Uppsala University hosted the first international workshop on Global Citizenship in the Matariki Network of Universities.
 The workshop, facilitated by CEMUS, took place on April 18-21 2016 and included participation from students and faculty from 6 universities in the network.
 The two initial strands for the program are “Empowering Learners” and “Community Engagement”.